Our vision for child and adolescent mental health care in Dorset

 What will happen at Alumhurst Road

-The development needed to deliver the improvements will be subject to planning permission and a planning application will be submitted to Bournemouth Borough Council in July.
+The development needed to deliver the improvements will be subject to planning permission and a planning application was submitted to Bournemouth Borough Council in July.

 We are committed to sensitively managing the development to minimise the impact on the site, our neighbours and the environment.
 With this is mind we will: